Natalie-2004/YelpCamp/README.md

 - Enable session management and cookie configuration
 - Integrate flash section to capturing success and error messages and alert on client side

+#### 1.6 Updates
+- Create User model for handle users' registration, login and logout process using passport.js
+- Implement express routes for users' reuqests
+- Restrict unlogin-users from modifying, commenting at campgrounds
+- Use middleware to execute login logic and presever url that unlogin-users previsouly visited after being redirected to login site
+- Refactor narBar to carry out functionalities such as login, logout and register
+- Decroate corresponding forms to collect users credentials such as usernames, emails and passwords for verification

 ## 2. Technologies 🛠️
-- Frontend: HTML/CSS, JS, EJS
+- Frontend: HTML/CSS, JavaScript, EJS
-- Backend: JS, Node
+- Backend: JavaScript, NodeJS
 - Database: MongoDB
-- Framework/Model: DOM, Express, Mongoose
+- Library/Model: BootStrap, Express, Mongoose
-- Platform: Git
+- Platform: Git, VS Code, WebStorm

 ## 3. Setup Instructions ⚙️
 1. Clone the repo: